jmstogsdill/ksu-esports-tournament-bot/README.md

 # Finishing setup

 Open a command prompt window in the same directory as bot.py, and type either `python bot.py`, `python3 bot.py`, or simply `bot.py` (depending on your Python installation) to run the bot.
-If successful, you will see an output that says “Logged in as [your bot’s name],” and you’ll see that the bot account you added to your server is online in your Discord client.
+Depending on your installation you may also be able to run it by simply double-clicking the bot.py file.
+If successful, after (at most) a minute you will see a terminal output that says “Logged in as [your bot’s name],” and you’ll see that the bot account you added to your server is online in your Discord client.

 # Note:
-Future versions of the bot will likely remove or heavily alter the usage of the gspread package and related Google API functionality, so the latter half of this guide is being rewritten.
-As such, this readme may not reflect the real steps needed to set up the bot at the moment.

-Future versions of this guide will also utilize screenshots that should simplify setup considerably.
+Future versions of this guide could utilize screenshots to simplify setup, though this will add to the file size of our repository.